Search

 MoMo Productions/Getty Images

-To help with this, the Social Security Administration (SSA) provides cost of living adjustments, or COLAs, that increase monthly payouts for current recipients.
+The Social Security Administration (SSA) designed COLAs to help ensure that benefits maintain their purchasing power over time.
 These adjustments are typically announced every October for the following year.
 But if you're still a few years out from retirement, will that adjustment affect you?
 That depends on when you start claiming benefits.
 Here's what you should know.

 What is a cost of living adjustment?